-- 16. Water NZ supports steps to put in place strong consumer protection arrangements. - 17.
+- 17. Water NZ supports steps to put in place strong consumer protection arrangements. - 18.
 It is important to recognise that identifying who is the consumer in a three waters context is not necessarily straightforward, and to ensure that roles and responsibilities for consumer protection are clear: - (a) Who is the consumer?
 For example, wet weather wastewater overflows may be experienced by a group of consumers or a whole community rather than an individual household.
 Similarly, a stormwater event may flood a property, a subdivision or large part of a community.
 A drinking water contamination event may have detrimental health effects for a whole community. - (b) Need for clear roles and responsibilities.
 For example, Regional Councils and Taumata Arowai will both have an interest in environmental performance of three waters: Regional Councils via resource consents, and Taumata Arowai via environmental performance measures under the Water Services Act.
-Under c39 of the Water Services Act Taumata Arowai may appoint a person to provide a dispute resolution process on its behalf. - (c) Provide clarity on the role of consumer in economic regulation, and the pathway for consumers to elevate concerns. - 18.
+Further, under c39 of the Water Services Act Taumata Arowai may appoint a person to provide a dispute resolution process on its behalf.
+The Discussion Document suggests the economic and consumer protection regulator will also have interests in these matters. - (c) Provide clarity on the role of consumer in economic regulation, and the pathway for consumers to elevate concerns. - 19.
 Water NZ supports the establishment of a dispute resolution scheme.